 Matt Smyth, previous Co-Director of Kilkenny Cat Laughs Festival & Director of MFA Producing at The Lir Academy.

-Tom Lawlor delivered an outstanding sponsorship workshop for our team at The Douglas Hyde Gallery — it was engaging, insightful, and highly practical.
+Tom delivered an outstanding sponsorship workshop for our team at The Douglas Hyde Gallery: it was engaging, insightful and highly practical.
 His ability to combine strategic thinking with real-world application helped us sharpen our approach and uncover new partnership opportunities.
-Tom's delivery was clear, dynamic, and tailored to our needs, leaving the team both inspired and equipped with actionable tools.
+Tom's delivery was clear, dynamic and tailored to our needs, leaving the team both inspired and equipped with actionable tools.
 I'd highly recommend him to anyone looking to elevate their sponsorship strategy.

 Georgina Jackson, Director of the Douglas Hyde Gallery